-When I take a look at the first microcomputer that I ever had I remember that it was the "smart-phone" of that time (note: in few years the today's smartphone will become my first microcomputer).
+When I take a look at the first microcomputer that I ever had I remember that it was like the "smart-phone" of that time (note: in few years the today's smartphone will become my first microcomputer).
 It was that 4MHz computer that witnessed my first PRINT "Hello World" command and which after a while showed me that it could run like a Arab horse if you know when and how to use LD, MOV, POP and JMP.
 If 4MHz doesn't look much to you you should know that it includes 4 million CPU clock cycles (and that's a lot!).

 In '91 my parents bought me a HC-91 produced at Ice-Felix Bucharest.
 It was about 233$ - the whole salary for one month - and its working RAM was about 48K (of which 8K was reserved for video memory).

-It has a Z80 3.5MHz CPU.
+It has a Zilog Z80 4MHz CPU.
 Today there are smart-phones that has a core that runs 380 times faster!

-Few years later (like '94), while I was studying Computer Science in Bucharest, I bought a second-hand PC.
-It was a Toshiba Tandy 1000, 4.77 Mhz 8088 CPU, no hard drive, 728Kb RAM, only 2 x 3,5 floppy drives.
-To load the Borland Turbo C and later to compile a source code I had to use 6 different floppy diskettes and the process took from 30 minutes to hours.
-Perhaps that's why 2 years later I've dropped out the classes.
-Anyway this heavy lazy laptop helped me a lot so I just want to pay tribute to it at least by a picture:
+Few years later ('94 or smth.), while I was studying Computer Science in Bucharest, I bought a second-hand PC laptop.
+It was a Toshiba Tandy 1000, 7.16 Mhz 8088 CPU, no hard drive, 728Kb RAM, only 2 x 3.5 floppy drives.
+To load the Borland Turbo C and later to compile a program I had to use 6 different floppy diskettes and the process took from 30 minutes to hours.
+I was very ambitious at that time, I have to admit it.
+Anyway, this heavy lazy laptop helped me a lot so I just want to pay tribute to it by showing its picture:

-Compare these machines with the today computers and try imagine learning programming with these (let alone no Internet at that time!).
+Compare these machines with the today's computers and try imagine learning programming with these (let alone no Internet at that time!).
 It had an advantage though.
-It thought me to think twice and write once, otherwise I had to wait for another 2 hours to compile "that mistake".
+It thought me to think twice and write once, otherwise I had to wait for another 2 hours to compile the smallest typo.

-I don't know if this is evolution or devolution but nowadays I'm playing with a new $50 toy called Raspberry-Pi.
-As Linux works on everything from smart-phones to the supercomputers, as Gentoo is one of my favourite Linux distribution, my R-Pi runs of course on Linux (namely Gentoo).
+I don't know if this is evolution or devolution but nowadays I'm playing with a new $35 toy called Raspberry-Pi.
+As Linux works on everything from smart-phones to the supercomputers, as Gentoo is one of my favorite Linux distribution, my R-Pi runs of course on Linux (namely Gentoo).

 The old computers are like the old cars, they break but you still can fix them.
-Nowadays you would rather have to buy a new one as if the Universe entropy wouldn't be large enough anyway.
+And I like to fix anything I can!